 It is very difficult to know whether definitions should precede or follow the history of the movement as they have arisen form specific contexts.
 Because the discourses about what SD is definitions vary a great deal.

-The definition given from the Brundtland commission very commonly serves as a broad notion, "Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs" While this gives an idea of what SD is but it is too vague to be useful for application.
+Brundtland commission very commonly serves as a broad notion, "Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs" While this gives an idea of what SD is but it is too vague to be useful for application.
 Needs change not only across cultural boundaries, but also within groups over time.

 ii.
 Economic